Daniel-Mietchen/open-science-prize/feedback.md

 # Anything else
 1. Would be happy to shake hands and collaborate with other teams beyond the prize too.
 Where to find the whole list and contacts? [@RomanGurinovich](https://github.com/RomanGurinovich)
-2. When contacting proponents use a foobar@openscienceprize.org email address, especially when asking for details from people that are not public. [@betatim](https://betatim.github.io)
+2. When contacting proponents, use a foobar@openscienceprize.org email address, especially when asking for details from people that are not public. [@betatim](https://betatim.github.io)